White Rose: Reactions in Germany and abroad during World War II

 The hopes of the White Rose members that the defeat at Stalingrad would incite German opposition against the Nazi regime and the war effort did not come true.
 On the contrary, Nazi propaganda used the defeat to call on the German people to embrace "Total War".
 Coincidentally, on 18 February 1943, the same day that saw the arrests of Sophie and Hans Scholl and Willi Graf, Nazi propaganda minister Joseph Goebbels delivered his Sportpalast speech, and he was enthusiastically applauded by his audience.
 Shortly after the arrest of the Scholl siblings and Christoph Probst, newspapers published all-points bulletins in search of Alexander Schmorell.
 On 22 February 1943, the students of Munich were assembled, and officially protested against the "traitors" who came from within their ranks.
 Gestapo and Nazi jurisdiction documented in their files their view of the White Rose members as "traitors and defeatists".
-On 23 February, the official newspaper of the Nazi party, Völkischer Beobachter and local newspapers in Munich briefly reported about the capture and execution of some "degenerate rogues".
-However, the network of friends and supporters proved to be too large, so that the rumors about the White Rose could not be suppressed any more by Nazi German officials.
+On 23 February, the official newspaper of the Nazi party (Völkischer Beobachter), as well as local newspapers in Munich, briefly reported about the capture and execution of some "degenerate rogues".

+The network of friends and supporters proved to be too large, so that the rumors about the White Rose could not be suppressed any more by Nazi German officials.
 Further prosecutions took place until the end of World War II, and German newspapers continued to report, mostly in brief notes, that more people had been arrested and punished.
 On 15 March 1943, a report by the Sicherheitsdienst of the Schutzstaffel stated that rumors about the leaflets spread "considerable unrest" amongst the German population.
 The report expressed particular concern about the fact that leaflets were not handed in to the Nazi authorities by their finders as promptly as they used to be in the past.